aramian-wasielak/M5-Competition-Kaggle/README.md

 # M5 Forecasting (Accuracy) Competition Hosted on Kaggle

-The goal of this competition is to provide a set of 28 days ahead point forecasts for unit sales of 3,049 products, classified in 3 product categories (Hobbies, Foods, and Household) and 7 product departments sold across ten Walmarts stores, located in three States (CA, TX, and WI).
+The goal of this competition is to provide a set of 28 days ahead point forecasts for unit sales of 3,049 products, classified in 3 product categories (Hobbies, Foods, and Household) and 7 product departments sold across 10 Walmarts stores, located in 3 States (CA, TX, and WI).

 ## Background